Sjors/matreon/README.md

 This [blog post](https://medium.com/provoost-on-crypto/bitcoin-core-lightning-rails-on-aws-ad3bd45b11e0) explains the steps in more detail.

-[INSTALL.md](/INSTALL.md) has instructions for Heroku and other platforms.
+[INSTALL.md](/INSTALL.md) has instructions for Orange / Nano / etc Pi micro boards, Heroku and other platforms.

 ## Development